AdvancedPhotonSource/ptychodus/README.rst

 Ptychodus
 =========

-`ptychodus`_ is a ptychography analysis front-end that supports multiple reconstruction back-ends.
+`ptychodus`_ is a ptychography analysis application that supports multiple reconstruction libraries.
 Current reconstructor status:

 * `tike`_ is working
 * `ptychopy`_ is under development